chef-cft/chef-examples/examples/AutomateHaTuning.md

 - 5 BE OpenSearch Nodes:
   - 16 cores cpu, 64GB ram, 15TB SSD hard drive space

-You will also get more milage by creating seperate clusters for infra-server and Automate.
+You will also get more mileage by creating separate clusters for infra-server and Automate.
 This will allow for separate PGSQL and OpenSearch clusters for each application.

+Additionally, these tuning parameters assume a chef workload of roles/envs/cookbooks.
+It is not intended to be used for policyfile only deployments(eg, depsolvers are not required for Policyfiles)

-## Apply to all FE’s for infra-server via `chef-autoamte config patch infr-fe-patch.toml`
+## Apply to all FE’s for infra-server via `chef-automate config patch infr-fe-patch.toml -cs`

 ```toml
 # Cookbook Version Cache